nf-core/rnafusion/docs/usage.md

 ## Other command line parameters

+### `--read_length`

+Length is used to build a STAR index.
+Default is 100bp (Illumina).

 ### `--outdir`

 The output directory where the results will be saved.

 ### `--email`

 Set this parameter to your e-mail address to get a summary e-mail with details of the run sent to you when the workflow exits.
-If set in your user config file (`~/.nextflow/config`) then you don't need to speicfy this on the command line for every run.
+If set in your user config file (`~/.nextflow/config`) then you don't need to specify this on the command line for every run.

 ### `-name`